ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter26.md

 He then added, “However, the inconvenience of wearing a forehead ribbon is that it easily gets crooked.”

-“You don’t have to,” Lán WàngJī said, “If it is awkward for you, then, don’t wear it.”
+“You don’t have to,” Lán WàngJī said.
+“If it is awkward for you, then don’t wear it.”

 Then, he reassured him, “Wèi Yīng, with me by your side, just act like you always do.
 You don’t need to discipline yourself to behave differently.”